Stencyl/stencylpedia/chapter-4/customizing-actors.md

 #### How can we use Actor Customization to make this work?

-In a gist, we'll create a “Switch” behavior that, given a “Door” actor, will tell that Door actor to open up when our Hero steps (collides) on the switch.
-(The switch should also visually change to a pressed-down state)
+In short, we'll create a "Switch" behavior that, given a "Door" actor, will tell that Door actor to open up when our Hero steps on (collides with) the switch.
+(The switch should also visually change to a pressed-down state.)

 ![](http://static.stencyl.com/pedia2/ch4/customize/image07.png)